Can we book direct and avoid traveler fees?

 Yes, there are several grocery stores to choose from.

-- Food City in Pigeon Forge is on the east side of the Parkway just north of traffic light #8.
+- Food City in Pigeon Forge is on Teaster Lane in Pigeon Forge.
 Open until midnight.

 - Kroger in Pigeon Forge is on Wears Valley Rd–right off the Parkway at traffic light #3.
 The Kroger sign is easy to miss so look for the Taco Bell sign–it’s right in front of the Kroger parking lot.

 - Publix is located on the west side of the Parkway just south of traffic light #3.
-Open unti 11 p.m.
+Open until 10 p.m. daily.

 - Walmart Supercenter is a little further north (in Sevierville) at the Parkway and Collier Drive (Governor’s Crossing).
 Open 24 hrs.